philip0014/splitly-ui/README.md

 # Splitly UI

-Splitly is a web application which may help you to split the bills you and your friends have
+Splitly is a simple web application for tracking shared expenses with your friends, family, and many more.
+Make sure everyone gets their money back.

 ## Pages
 #### Sign In